webstorms/Blocks/docs/README.md

 ## Getting started tutorial

-See the [notebooks/Tutorial.ipynb](../notebooks/Tutorial.ipynb) notebook for getting started with our model.
+See the [notebooks/getting_started.ipynb](../notebooks/Tutorial.ipynb) notebook for getting started with our model.

 ## Reproducing paper results

 All the paper results can be reproduced using the scripts available in the `scripts` folder.
-Alternatively, all speedup benchmarks and pretrained models can be found under the releases.

 ### Running benchmark experiments